computationele-biologie/ClassiCOL/README.md

 1. Download the code in this repository.
 This includes:
      a) The ClassiCOL python script
      b) The Demo folder (if you want to run the demo)
-     c) The MICS folder (contains distance csv and the unimod database)
+     c) The MISC folder (contains distance csv and the unimod database)
      d) The BoneDB folder, which contains the curated ClassiCOL collagen fasta files
      e) Download the requirements.txt file to install all additional packages **Put all these folders in the ClassiCOL_version_x_x_x folder downloaded from GitHub**